-This document establishes the guidelines for the second Emissions Reduction Fund auction on 4-5 November 2015.
-Except as provided otherwise, previous auction guidelines do not apply in relation to the second auction.
+This document establishes the guidelines for the third Emissions Reduction Fund auction on 27-28 April 2016.
+Except as provided otherwise in this document, previous auction guidelines do not apply in relation to the third auction.

 Emissions reduction purchases will be in the form of Australian carbon credit units (ACCUs).
-The Clean Energy Regulator will make these purchases through a Carbon Abatement Contract (contract) at a price determined through the auction which will be a pay-as-bid reverse auction.
+The Clean Energy Regulator will make these purchases through a carbon abatement contract (contract) at a price determined through the auction which will be a pay-as-bid reverse auction.

-The auction will include only one round, so sequential bidding will not be an option.
+The auction will include only one round, so sequential bidding is not an option.
 Project participants (participants) making bids will not see what others are bidding.